 Strength Weekly contains posts and articles that deal for the most part with the idea of performance as behaviour we can’t avoid, at any level.

 I’ve written for live performance, film and TV; as a journalist for magazines and newspapers; as a composer of online text and image entertainments and for myself as a live presenter of such bar and club-based events as David Gale’s Peachy Coochy Nites.
 I’ve written a lot of performance scripts, particularly for Lumiere & Son Theatre Company, for which I was a co-founder and director alongside Hilary Westlake.
 On the whole Hilary directed them and I wrote them.
 Over the last few years I’ve also directed some of my own scripts.
 I wrote a novel a while ago.
-I lecture at the University of the Arts London, on the Wimbledon College of Arts campus on the Performance Design and Technologies programme.
+I lectured until a year ago at the University of the Arts London, on the Wimbledon College of Arts campus on the Performance Design and Technologies programme.

 As well as posts and articles, Strength Weekly contains an abundance of archive material relating to past and recent writings and image work.